ms-iot/content/en-US/win10/Windbg.md

 When you connect the USB end of the serial cable to your development PC (where WinDbg will be running), you will need to know what COM port number Windows assigned to it.
 The easiest way is to use the Device Manager in Windows and check under the "Ports (COM & LPT)" section to know what COM number your cable was assigned in the system.
 You will need to know this information for one of the later steps!

-Using the active PowerShell connection to your Raspberry Pi 2 or 3, you will modify two BCD settings to enable debugging over the serial connection.
+Using the active PowerShell or SSH connection to your Raspberry Pi 2 or 3, you will modify two BCD settings to enable debugging over the serial connection.

 Here is the first command you need to run: